 Attenuation rateAttenuation is the gradual loss in intensity of any kind of flux through a medium.
 It is usually measured in units of decibels per unit length of the medium.

 In the picture below we can see a transfer curve of a beam.
 On each of the peak, we attach a damping factor and in the marker table we can see the quality factor (Q), which tells us, how much the transfer curve is damped.

-If Damping factor type is chosen as Damping ratio, the result is Zeta for each peak.
+If the Damping factor type is chosen as a Damping ratio, the result is Zeta for each peak.

-If Damping factor type is chosen as Attenuation, the result is attenuation ratio for each peak.
+If the Damping factor type is chosen as Attenuation, the result is the attenuation ratio for each peak.

-Bearing cursors are used to identify the bearing frequencies.
+Bearing cursors are used to identify the bearing frequencies and bearing faults.

 To use Bearing cursor we have to add Envelope detection math channel.

-Each bearing database includes bearing data (what is the base of component (cage, rolling element, outer race and inner race) at 1 Hz and at which frequency has the component a peak in frequency domain).
+Each bearing database includes bearing data (what is the base of component (cage, rolling element, outer race, and inner race) at 1 Hz and at which frequency has the component a peak in the frequency domain).

-Channel calculated with Envelope detection math must be now set as the input channel to FFT analyser.
+Channel calculated with Envelope detection math must be now set as the input channel to the FFT analyzer.

-At measurement screen of FFT analyser, select the icon Bearing cursor.
+At the measurement screen of the FFT analyzer, select the icon for the Kinematic cursor.

 Now we can see bearing cursors at frequencies that are defined is bearing database.
 The table shows to which mechanical part the frequency is related.